 Natural stone or porcelain paving?

 The range of dark grey porcelain slabs is extensive, and it's worth noting that you may find some described as black.
 Our own Trendy Black porcelain is an example.
 This is deliberate.
 True black is rare in nature, so the darkest natural stone greys are referred to as black.
 Porcelain styles emulate nature.
 From a design point of view, true black would jar in so many outdoor situations, but a dark—even very dark—grey is far more versatile.
 In general, porcelain will offer more to choose from when it comes to really dark grey patio slabs.
-You'll find something across our ranges, in Luxury, Premium and Project porcelain.
+You'll find something across our ranges, in Luxury, Premium and Budget porcelain.

 Colour changes